Shelob9/meadow-foam/abstractions-2019.md

 Team members-
 What do they value?
 What in it for them?
 Why should they do this?

-ADKR Model for team managment.
-Awareness, desire, knowledge, ability, reinforcement.
+ADKR Model for team managment: Awareness, desire, knowledge, ability, reinforcement.
 Is pushback for change caused by a lack of any of those?
 Find which one and address those.

 Resolve conflict with a solution and a value that are based on observation.

 Be assertive not agressive, make your elevator pitch, follow up with relevant examples and metaphors.